salichalak/MOVEit-Automated-Tests/README.md

 The test report with all the test data is generated to the path: move-automation-framework\target\site The generated test report could be accessed from "index.html" file in the folder.

+MOVEit is a automated and secure managed file transfers software owned by Progress Software [website](https://www.ipswitch.com/moveit)